 How you will be taught

+Students are taught through a mix of lectures, seminar discussions and tutorials.
 A core aspect of the programme is the different learning experience to be expected in the French and Scottish components.
 At Toulouse, the focus is mainly on lectures or large group seminars.
 At Dundee, small group teaching (max 20 per class) is favoured.
 Students are given detailed reading lists introducing them to topics and proposing questions to consider during their preparation with a view to promoting critical thinking through interactive class discussions and reliance on the Socratic method.

 How you will be assessed